vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 # Packages mailbox - Allux 600

-I was looking for a small-packages-mailbox where 80% of my ordered packages should fit in, so I don't have to wait, or stay at home, for the delivery guy to arrive, so I can receive my package.
+I was looking for a small-packages-mailbox where 80% of my ordered packages should fit in, so I don't have to wait, or stay at home, for the delivery guy to arrive, and still I can receive my package.

 <p>
 <img src="images_allux-600\allux-600.jpg" height="250px" alt="Allux 600"/>
 <img src="images_allux-600\pieter_post.jpg" height="250px" alt="Delivery guy" style="float:right"/>
 <br>
-<em>My choice: the Allux 600</em>
+<em>My final choice: the Allux 600</em>
 </p>

 ---